 We are required to be independent of the Association, and to meet our other ethical responsibilities, in accordance with relevant ethical requirements relating to our examination engagement.

-In our opinion, the Association complied, in all material respects, with the aforementioned requirements for the year ended September 30, 2022.
+In our opinion, the Association's compliance for the year ended September 30, 2023, was in accordance with the aforementioned requirements in all material respects.

-James Maore : 60.
-P.L.
+James Moore ; lo., P.L.